Jessiehongtran/chown/README.md

-# Platform to second hand ticket
+# Platform for second hand ticket